Ankit512/Ankit512/README.md

 Beside's developing stuff, I enjoy watching and playing sports ⚽🏀🏓🏎, listening to music 🎧 and eating food 🍕.
 Apart from that, I'm also a pundit when it comes to sports like Football, Basketball and F1 🧐.

+I'm also a die-hard supporter of Manchester United Football Club 😈⚽❤.

 Uncomfortable thought: Warm Soda 😣.

   <img align="right" alt="GIF" src="https://media.giphy.com/media/xIZku8V0y7uqk/giphy.gif" />